CHOOSE NOTIFY ME ON OUT OF STOCK VARIETIES FOR 2026 STOCK ALERTS

 Angelina Burdett European Plum

-Raised by Mr Dowling of Woolston, Southampton in about 1850.
+Angelina Burdett European Plum was raised by Mr Dowling of Woolston, Southampton in about 1850.
 It was first described in 1853.
 Fruits have firm, juicy, yellowish green flesh with a good flavour.
-Pollination Group: cross with another European plum Uses: eating, cooking, jam, drying...
+Pollination Group: Cross with another European plum...

 • Black Diamond European Plum